russellrockwood/backend_mod_1_prework/section3/README.md

 Then, consider on the following questions.
 We will ask you to share some of these responses at the end of this section.
 - What are two points from the article or video that either resonated with you, or were brand new to you?
+  * The term 'Zone of Proximal Development (ZPD)' is new to me but I feel like we all have an intuition for it.
+Behind the ZPD is when you are not challenged and thus not growing much whereas too far beyond you might feel lost.
+I think moving just beyond what you are comfortable with is will keep you engaged and growing.
+  * _Understand that mistakes are critical to learning._ This point resonates with me because mistakes are inevitable while learning software development and learning to embrace them as avenues for improvement is the best approach.
 - In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?
+  * I think I do a decent job of understanding that mistakes are an essential part of learning.
+One aspect of the growth mindset with room for improvement is setting S.M.A.R.T goals.
+Having a clearer picture of where I want to be and when will greatly improve my learning.
 - What is something you are good at or knowledgeable at now, that you once weren't?
 How did you get those skills/knowledge?
 Was it hard at some point?
+  * Something I am decent at now is basic functional programming with python and javascript.
+I obtained these skills by attending programming bootcamp which was very difficult for me at first.
+I got these skills by showing up every day and grinding through exercises.
+It helped to only focus on the task at hand and not think about the seemingly unlimited complexity that is possible in writing code.

 ## Part B Arrays + Hashes